chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 #### Simba remembers who he is

-`And then these following dialogues after that directly reference Simba's encounter with his father Mufasa and Raifiki.`
+`And then these following dialogues after that…`

 ```screenplay-edited
 SIMBA
 I hid away and forgot who I am.
 But that doesn't change who I always was, and who I always will be.
 I remember now: I'm the son of Mufasa.
 ```

+`…directly reference Simba's encounter with his father Mufasa and Raifiki!`

 ```screenplay
 MUFASA